qirh/PossibleTranslations/README.md

 **Backend:**
 1. Need unit tests (API tests)
 2. API documentation
-3. API can accept JSON payloads
+3. API should accept JSON payloads
+4. Put
+    * Should be able to edit without need to insert old language if there is only one entry
+5. Post
+    * Add ability to enter custom id

 **Frontend:**
 1. React icon shows up before custom icon